 Know of other causes looking for contributions to aid those fighting breast cancer?
 Please share them in the comments!

-Looking for other causes you can help sew for?
+Looking for more good causes you can help sew for?
 You can find a list of causes in need on the Sew Goodness page.

 Barbara Esposito, TheQuiltedB